-There’s also a useful surgical technique which includes the use of intra-operative chemo, known as “Chinese Dumplings” – I blogged about this click here.
+There’s also a useful surgical technique which includes the use of intra-operative chemo, known as “Chinese Dumplings” – I wrote about this click here.

-I often see people describing Somatostatin Analogues, Afinitor (Everolimus) and Sutent (Sunitinib) as chemo but that’s isn’t technically correct and I’ve yet to find a NET Specialist or a NET Specialist Organisation who classifies these drugs as chemo.
+I often see people describing Somatostatin Analogues (Lanreotide/Octreotide), Afinitor (Everolimus) and Sutent (Sunitinib) as chemo but that’s isn’t technically correct, and I’ve yet to find a NET Specialist or a NET Specialist Organisation who classifies these drugs as chemo.
 See my article “Chemo or not Chemo” (click here).